Schizophrenia, Faith & Business: Loving Jesus While Running a Startup

 Dave Quak

-Yeah, there's lots of spoilers.
+Yeah, lots of spoilers.

 00:01:07:03 - 00:01:13:02